 - Pre-heat the oven to 180 degrees C and line two baking trays with parchment.
 Brush each eggplant with olive oil on both sides and place them on the trays.
 Place in the oven for 7 minutes before turning each eggplant slice over and cooking for another 7 minutes.
 The eggplant should be pliable to roll but not overcooked.

 - While the eggplant is cooking combine your ricotta with the lemon zest and set aside .

 - Once the eggplant is cooked, remove them from the oven and allow to cook slightly.
 Leave the oven on at 180 degrees C.

 - Set up an assembly line on your kitchen counter starting with the tomato sauce, followed by the eggplant, zucchini ribbons and finally the cashew ricotta.
-Place an oven-proof baking tray or skillet near you.
+Place an oven-proof baking dish or skillet near you.
 This recipe makes 9-10 rolls so make sure your dish is big enough.